01CWA/cwaportfolio/content/talk/2021-08-10-r-code-for-cyclistic-s-bike-share-project/index.md

 m12_06_2021 <- read.xlsx("D2021_06_e.xlsx")

 #====================================================
-### Step2: Wrangle Data and Combine Into a Single File
+### Step 2: Wrangle Data and Combine Into a Single File
 #====================================================
 ### Compare column names each of the files
 ### While the names don't have to be in the same order, they DO need to match perfectly before we can use a command to join them into one file